 + + + + + + + + + +

-Supervision of churches without a specialized transition minister, intending to call a full-time pastor
+Supervision of churches without specialized transition ministers, intending to call a full-time pastor

 Minister supervisor(s) must attend all consistory meetings or arrange for another minister to attend in their place.

 Minister supervisor(s) must attend any meeting of the board of elders or arrange for another minister to attend in their place.